-This is one of the top 5 scams in Singapore, with the largest sum cheated in ONE single case amounting to over SGD2.0 million.
+(Updated on 15 Jul 2021) This used to be one of the top 5 scams in Singapore, with the largest historical sum cheated in ONE single case amounting to over SGD2.0 million.

 Principal psychologists for the Singapore Police Force have identified that people in their late 30s and 40s are more prone to be contacted by scammers through dating apps.
 The internet love scammers will choose emotionally vulnerable victims such as those who just ended a relationship.
 Before luring their victims, the scammer will create online profiles that make them more appealing to their targeted victims; whose profiles they have studied.

 -> Befriends an attractive person online (who is usually foreign - where the male typically pose as entrepreneurs, professionals or military veterans).

 -> Persists using sympathy or patience to gain their victim's trust and adoration, and asks for money as proof of love.

 -> Persists to prove their love by sending expensive gifts to victims by delivering them a heavy parcel

 -> Claims to be detained by the authorities and request for financial assistance.

 -> Asks to transfer a sum of money to a foreign bank account.

 Once the money is transferred, the scammer disappears.

 When the victim is being deceived by the internet love scammer by one or all of the following, i.e.: